BrailleRAP building manual

 Material:

-• Assembled wood box.
+• Assembled wooden enclosure.

 _images/chassis_disc.png

-Bonding of the paper tray
+Bonding the paper tray

 Material:

-• Upper paper support
+• Upper paper support.

-• Lower paper support
+• Lower paper support.

 _images/paper_support_parts.jpg